 Most recently selected to the Advocacy Committee at the Canadian ADHD Resource Alliance (CADDRA).

-Over his career, he has been awarded and nominated for numerous clinical and teaching awards.
+Over his career, he has been awarded and nominated for numerous clinical and teaching awards including the recipient of the Bienenstock Adsett Award for Excellence in Undergraduate Clinical Teaching-Hamilton Site, Department of Psychiatry and Behavioral Neurosciences, McMaster University.

 In addition he has spoken locally and internationally and has been a speaker in various clinical settings and educational platforms.